Workplace Injuries Statistics

 While you may certainly sustain neck and back trauma if you fall from heights at work, falling from even a relatively low height can cause a litany of other injuries.
-Falling from heights are particularly common if you work in the construction industry because this types of job requires you to work on scaffolding, roofs, and use ladders.
+Falling from heights is particularly common if you work in the construction industry because this type of job requires you to work on scaffolding, roofs, and use ladders.
 If you fall from any height at work, you may suffer any number of head injuries, spinal cord injuries, knee injuries, broken bones, or even death.

 Falling Objects Injuries

 Falling objects injuries are also common in many workplaces, particularly in the construction, manufacturing, transportation, and agricultural industries.
 If you come into contact with debris or another object which falls on you at work, you may suffer a head injury, including a traumatic brain injury, broken bones, lacerations and injuries to internal organs if you are crushed by the falling object.

 In manufacturing jobs as well as other jobs that require the use of heavy machinery, injuries frequently occur if the worker either operates the machinery incorrectly or it malfunctions.
 Regardless of whether the worker incorrectly operates the machine or the machine malfunctions, common machinery injuries include amputations of limbs, lacerations, broken bones, and muscle and nerve damage.
 You may also suffer internal organ damage if you are crushed by any machinery.